Jordan Thompson (tennis): 2013: Pro beginnings

-In 2013, Thompson made his debut on the professional circuit in qualifying at the 2013 Apia International Sydney where he lost to world number 81 Guillermo García-López.
-After receiving a wild card he won his first professional match in qualifying at the 2013 Australian Open against Nicolas Renavand 9–7 in the third set.
+In 2013, Thompson made his debut on the professional circuit in qualifying at the 2013 Apia International Sydney where he lost to world number 81 Guillermo García López.
+After receiving a wild card he won his first professional match in qualifying at the 2013 Australian Open against Nicolas Renavand in the third set.
 He lost in the second round to 21st seed Ryan Sweeting.

 Thompson then qualified and made the second round of the 2013 Burnie International losing to third seed John Millman.
 For the rest of the year he played mainly in Futures, where he made three finals.
-He won 2 titles, the Austria F5 ITF, Alice Springs F8 ITF and was runner up of Sydney F9 ITF.
+He won 2 titles, the Austria F5 ITF, Alice Springs F8 ITF and was runner-up of Sydney F9 ITF.
 Thompson later made his Grand Slam debut at the 2014 Australian Open after winning the wildcard play off against Benjamin Mitchell on 15 December 2013.

 He finished 2013 with an ATP ranking of No. 320.

 2014: Grand Slam debut

 Thompson started 2014 at the 2014 Brisbane International in qualifying where he lost in the first round against Tatsuma Ito.
 Thompson then competed at the 2014 AAMI Classic where he replaced Lleyton Hewitt in the draw.
-His first match was against world number 9 Richard Gasquet.
-He almost caused a huge upset when he served for the match at 5–3 in the third set.
-And he had two match points on Gasquet's serve in the next game.
+His first match was against world No. 9 Richard Gasquet.
+He almost caused a huge upset when he served for the match at 5–3 in the third set, and had two match points on Gasquet's serve in the next game.
 However, he lost the final set in a tiebreak by seven points to four.

+He made his Grand Slam debut at the 2014 Australian Open after winning the Australian Open wildcard play off in December 2013.

 He lost his second match to Mikhail Youzhny in straight sets.
 Thompson ended up finishing in seventh place after he upset world number 42 Juan Mónaco.
 This was Thompson's first victory over a top 50 player.
-Thompson lost in 5 sets to world number 21 Jerzy Janowicz in the first round of the 2014 Australian Open 6–1, 6–4, 4–6, 2–6, 1–6.
+Thompson lost in 5 sets to world number 21 Jerzy Janowicz in the first round of the 2014 Australian Open.
 On 21 January, Thompson was announced in the Australian squad of the 2014 Davis Cup as the back-up player.

 In May, Thompson made the semifinal of the China International Challenger, which increased his ranking to a career-high of 277.
 In August, Thompson made his first Challenger final, but lost to Hyeon Chung in Bangkok.
 This further increased his ranking to 219.
 From September to November, Thompson competed in eight challenger tournaments throughout China, USA, Australia and Japan, with the second round being his best result.
 In December, Thompson won the Australian Open wildcard play off again, gaining him entry into the 2015 Australian Open.